Perverted-Justice: Reception

-Criticism

 Perverted-Justice and its volunteers have been criticized over the years by several individuals and organizations.
 Individuals opposing Perverted Justice see it as an organization that encourages extrajudicial violence and harassment against individuals who have not yet been convicted of any crime in the legal system.
 Also, NBC journalist Stone Phillips from a Perverted Justice related event conceded that, "in many cases, the decoy is the first to bring up the subject of sex", leading to claims of illegal entrapment by the targets of Perverted Justices actions.